squeek502/lua-taskbarflash/README.md

 # taskbarflash

-Lua module for Windows that can flash the taskbar icon and/or window of the current Lua console.
+Lua module for Windows that can flash the taskbar icon and/or window of the current console.

 ```lua
 local taskbarflash = require('taskbarflash')